 SCOPE OF THE CRITERIA

 3. These criteria apply to the analysis of corporate issuers globally.
-These criteria do not apply to project finance ratings because of the contractual cash management protections in place for those credits, nor do they apply to issuers with characteristics of finance companies, such as equipment leasing companies.
+These criteria do not apply to project finance ratings because of the contractual cash management protections in place for those credits.

 SUMMARY OF THE CRITERIA